mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 sidebar_label: Manage Users
 ---

-Mia-Platform Console enables certain users to control privileges of other users to access Company resources.
+Mia-Platform Console enables certain users to control the access privileges to Company resources of other users.
-Granting accesses and permissions to Company resources can be managed thanks to the [Identities portal](/development_suite/identity-and-access-management/overview.md#identities-portal), that allows roles assignment on the following Console resources:
+Granting accesses and permissions to Company resources can be performed through the [Identities portal](/development_suite/identity-and-access-management/overview.md#identities-portal) section, which allows roles assignment on the following Console resources:

 * Company
 * Project